His briefing on Monday – The New York Times

 The flamboyant peasants of Russia

-Four years ago, President Vladimir Putin began a program to distribute land in remote areas of Russia's Far East in an effort to rescue the area from economic unrest.
+Four years ago, President Vladimir Putin began a program to distribute land in Russia's Far East in an effort to attract young and resistant settlers to the vast region.

-But the remote region has long been a magnet for dissidents and idealists, in part because "there was nowhere to exile them," as Chekhov once wrote.
-And indeed, the law has it attracted some unusually free-thinking colonists.

 This is what is happening the most.

-New Zealand: A year has passed since 51 people died in a terrorist attack on two mosques.
-We spent several months visiting Zulfirman Syah, a man who dived on his 3-year-old son to save his life, and was shot in the back and groin.

-Snapshot: In a section of the Bronx, a city in New York City, immigrants from the Balkan States and Latin America have slowly replaced the Italian diaspora.
-But the local "Little Italy,quot;, above, it has thrived in part because of its newcomers, not in spite of them.
+Metropolitan newspaper: In this week's column, a favorite dress, a Manhattan wedding, and more stories from New York City readers.

+What we are reading: These reflections on the North Pole, published in the Scientific American opinion section.
+"It is very relaxing to read about a place where time does not exist," writes Millie Tran, our deputy editor off the platform.

-Cook: Melissa clark Winter Squash Roasted Chicken Thighs, "a dish you'll make over and over again, I bet," says Sam Sifton, our food editor.
+Cook: Melissa clark Winter squash roasted chicken drumsticks are "a dish you'll make over and over again, I bet," says Sam Sifton, our food editor.

-Listens: Angélique Kidjo, one of the most respected vocalists in Africa, was born in 1960, the same year that her country, Benin, gained independence from France.
+Listens: Angélique Kidjo, one of the most respected vocalists in Africa, was born in 1960, the same year that her country, Benin, gained independence.
 She spoke to The Times about her musical and cultural education.

+Watch: Director Eliza Hittman "Never Rarely Sometimes Always,quot; tells an untold story about abortion.
+It is a critical choice.

+Smarter life: If you want to put off less, managing your emotions is often more important than managing your time.
+We have advice from two writers: Douglas Adams and Margaret Atwood.

 And now for the backstory on …